 Thank you for allowing us to continue to provide your family with quality drinking water this year.
-We ask that all our customers help us protect our water sources, which are the heart of our community.
-Please call our office if you have questions.
+We ask that all our residents help us protect our water sources, which are the heart of our community.
+Please call our office with any questions.